 - offer or attempt to perform any of the foregoing acts.1

-A prosecutor must prove the following to successfully convict a person under this statute:
+A prosecutor must prove the following to successfully convict you under this statute:

-- the accused engaged in at least one of the specific acts mentioned above,
+- you engaged in at least one of the specific acts mentioned above,

-- the accused knew of the drug’s presence and nature as a controlled substance, and
+- you knew of the drug’s presence and nature as a controlled substance, and

-- the defendant sold or transported a “usable amount” of methamphetamine.2
+- you sold or transported a “usable amount” of methamphetamine.2

-As to “usable amount,” there can only be a guilty conviction if a person possesses enough meth so that it can be used as a controlled substance.
-This does not mean that a party has to possess large quantities of meth so that someone can get high.
+As to “usable amount,” there can only be a guilty conviction if you possess enough meth so that it can be used as a controlled substance.
+This does not mean that you have to possess large quantities of meth so that someone can get high.
 Rather, there just has to be enough of the drug so that it can be used in the way someone would normally use methamphetamines (for example, smoke it, snort it, swallow it, etc.).3

 Note that this code section applies to methamphetamines, but it also prohibits the sale and transportation of other stimulants and non-narcotic drugs as well.